Electron Heat Flux and Whistler Instability in the Earth's Magnetosheath

 In Figure~\ref{fig:heatflux_map}c, we study the $\bm{q}_e$ evolution across the MSH using $\langle q_{e}\rangle_{\rm 3min}$ normalized to the mean value in each orbit.
 We estimate the location relative to the MP and the BS with the fractional distance $d_{\rm MP-BS}$, defined so that $d_{\rm MP-BS}=0$ at the MP and $d_{\rm MP-BS}=1$ at the BS \cite{dimmock_statistical_2013,svenningsson_classifying_2025}.
 We show the individual orbits in red and the black curves show the median (solid), $25^{\rm th}$ and $75^{\rm th}$ percentiles (dashed) in bins of width $d_{\rm MP-BS}=0.2$.
 While there is a large variation across different orbits, there is no clear evolution of the normalized $\langle q_{e}\rangle_{\rm 3min}$ with $d_{\rm MP-BS}$, indicating that the electron heat flux is not significantly created or destroyed in the MSH.

 Figure~\ref{fig:heatflux_map}d-f shows histograms of $\bm{q}_e$ without time averaging, i.e., obtained from the entire dataset, corresponding to $1{,}671{,}203$ eVDFs.
 The median $q_{e}$ is $0.021\,\rm mW/m^2$ and $50\,\%$ of the data is within $0.012$ and $0.035\,\rm mW/m^2$ (see Figure~\ref{fig:heatflux_map}d).
 This is slightly higher than reported values of $0.005{-}0.01\,\rm mW/m^2$ in the SW at $1\,\rm AU$ \cite{scime_regulation_1994,cattell_narrowband_2020,salem_precision_2023}.
 The $x$ component is negative ($q_{ex}<0$; black in Figure~\ref{fig:heatflux_map}e) similar to the anti-sunward strahl in the SW.
 Its southward direction ($q_{ez}<0$; red curve) indicates that the heat flux is directed around the magnetosphere since MMS is located at $Z_{\rm GSE}<0$ during the entire dataset (not shown).
 As expected for approximately gyrotropic distributions, $\bm{q}_e$ is aligned with the local magnetic field ($|\hat{\bm q}_e\cdot\hat{\bm b}_{\rm MSH}|\approx 1$, black in Figure~\ref{fig:heatflux_map}f).
-Moreover, the heat flux follows the magnetic field draping around the magnetosphere, since $|\hat{\bm q}_e\cdot\hat{\bm b}_{\rm SW}|$ is biased towards 1 (Figure~\ref{fig:heatflux_map}f).
+Moreover, since $|\hat{\bm q}_e\cdot\hat{\bm b}_{\rm SW}|$ is predominantly 1 (Figure~\ref{fig:heatflux_map}f) the heat flux likely follows the magnetic field draping around the magnetosphere (see also Supplementary material).

 To understand how the heat flux is regulated in the magnetosheath, we compare the heat flux distribution to instability thresholds for the whistler heat flux instability, which is the most likely instability since $\beta_{e\parallel}\gtrsim0.1$ in our dataset \cite{gary_whistler_1994}.
 Figure~\ref{fig:heatflux_whistlers}a shows the $\beta_{e\parallel}-|q_{e\parallel}|/q_{\rm max}$ parameter space, where $q_{\rm max}=\frac{3}{2}m_en_ev_{\rm th}^3$ is the free-streaming heat flux \cite{bale_electron_2013} and $v_{\rm th}=\sqrt{T_e/m_e}$ is the thermal speed.
-We show the instability threshold for parallel propagating waves (solid) \cite{gary_whistler_1994} and oblique waves (dashed) \cite{vasko_whistler_2019}, The data is bounded by these thresholds, suggesting that the whistler instability regulates the heat flux in the MSH.
+We show the instability threshold for parallel propagating waves (solid) \cite{gary_whistler_1994} and oblique waves (dashed) \cite{vasko_whistler_2019}, The bulk of the data is bounded by the parallel threshold and the oblique threshold provides an upper boundary on the distribution.
+This suggests that the whistler instability regulates the heat flux in the MSH.